ichuang/pyqsp/README.md

 >
 > Regardless, the basic scheme of QSP and QSVT is relatively fixed: given a specific circuit ansatz and a theory for the polynomial transformations achievable for that ansatz, generate those conditions and algorithms relating the *achieved function* and *circuit parameterization*.
 Understanding the bidirectional map between phases and polynomial transforms, as well as the efficiency of loading linear systems into quantum processes, constitutes most of the theory of these algorithms.

 This package provides such conditions and algorithms, and automatically treats a few common conventions, with options to modify the code in basic ways to encompass others.
-These conventions are enumerated in the recent pedagogical work [A Grand Unification of Quantum Algorithms](https://arxiv.org/abs/2105.02859), and the QSP phase-finding algorithms we treat can be broken roughly into three types:
+These conventions are enumerated in the pedagogical work [A Grand Unification of Quantum Algorithms](https://arxiv.org/abs/2105.02859), and the QSP phase-finding algorithms we treat can be broken roughly into three types:
 - :hammer: The `laurent` method employs techniques originated in [Finding Angles for Quantum Signal Processing with Machine Precision](https://arxiv.org/abs/2003.02831), and extends code from [its attached repository](https://github.com/alibaba-edu/angle-sequence.).
 This method exactly computes phases by studying the properties of the desired polynomials using a divide-and-conquer approach.
 - :sparkles: The `tf` method employs TensorFlow + Keras, and finds QSP phase angles using straightforward (but sometimes slow) optimization techniques.
 - :key: The `sym_qsp` method employs an iterative, quasi-Newton method to find QSP phases for a special, lightly-restricted sub-class of QSP protocols whose phases are symmetric.
 In comparison with the above two techniques, this method is almost invariably quick, numerically stable, and should suit most applications.
 It is based off work in [Efficient phase-factor evaluation in quantum signal processing](https://arxiv.org/abs/2002.11649), and Matlab implementations in the [QSPPACK repository](https://github.com/qsppack/QSPPACK).
 See the affiliated `CITATION` file for a full list of references.